arthurmauvezin/devops-lab/answers.md

 command: docker run -p -3000:3000 -td app

 ## 2.5
-question: We have to be login and to use tag to do the push
+question: We have to change the tag to do the push
-command: docker login
+command:
 docker tag img victormoliner/devops-lab docker push victormoliner/devops-lab